Disneyland, Santa Ana College Vaccine Sites To Close Temporarily After Severe Weather Delays Delivery Of Supplies

 ANAHEIM (CBSLA) — Disneyland’s vaccine super site and the clinic that just opened at Santa Ana College this week will close temporarily because severe weather across the country has delayed delivery of COVID-19 vaccine supplies to Orange County.

 A shipment of Moderna vaccines was scheduled to be delivered Tuesday, but the supplies did not arrive, according to the Orange County officials.
-So Disneyland’s vaccination operations, which distributes primarily the Moderna vaccine, will close Thursday through Monday – if supplies arrive that day.READ MORE: LA To Postpone COVID Vaccinations At City Sites Due To Winter Storms
+So Disneyland’s vaccination operations, which distributes primarily the Moderna vaccine, will close Thursday through Monday – if supplies arrive that day.READ MORE: Large Group Of Teens Attack, Injure 2 Workers In Simi Valley Park

+“It’s kinda frustrating because I traveled from Long Beach,” said Long Beach resident Elsie Esmus.
+“It takes like 30 minutes to come here and I’m supposed to have a two o’clock appointment and I was not notified.”

+The closure of the Disneyland site came as a surprise to patients and was abruptly announced by Orange County officials at 11:30 this morning.

 Soka University and Santa Ana College vaccine sites primarily dispense the Pfizer vaccine.
-Health officials say Soka will remain open to distribute second doses, depending on vaccine supplies, but Santa Ana College will close temporarily on Saturday, with a reopening date dependent on the receipt of more Pfizer vaccine supplies.MORE NEWS: NASA Rover Perseverance Lands Safely On Mars Thursday
+Health officials say Soka will remain open to distribute second doses, depending on vaccine supplies, but Santa Ana College will close temporarily on Saturday, with a reopening date dependent on the receipt of more Pfizer vaccine supplies.MORE NEWS: Several Small Fires Break Out Along 101 Freeway In Echo Park

 People with appointments at the impacted vaccine sites will be notified by Othena about rescheduling their appointments.